 Introduction

-Open issues:

-Syntax rules for CII are needed (currently only UBL) (@Siw)

-Integrate SBDH (PEPPOL Envelope spec) rules (@Bard)

-Identifier Scheme specific rules

-Validate Participant Identifier Values according to the Participant Identifier Scheme specific rules (e.g. check if an Austrian VAT number is valid according to the rules for Austrian VAT numbers etc. – the generic statement should go here, the explicit rules are handled in the codelists)

-Validate on SMP registration

-Validate on business document creation (UBL)

-Validate on transport level Envelope (SBDH)

-More detailed governance description is necessary (processes etc.) (@Jesper)

-Integrate basic constraints from [BusdoxDef] and remove reference instead (@Philip)

 Audience

 This document describes a PEPPOL policy and guidelines for use of identifiers within the PEPPOL network.
 The intended audience for this document are organizations wishing to be PEPPOL enabled for exchanging electronic invoices, and/or their ICT-suppliers.
 More specifically it is addressed towards the following roles: